Magforum logo links to homepage

 Beano publisher buys Soduko company

 Dec 15.
 DC Thomson, the family-owned company that publishes The Beano, Shout and Scottish newspapers such as The Courier and Sunday Post, spent £85m on Puzzler Media, publisher of 50 titles, including Puzzler Sudoku.
 Puzzler Media claims the title of 'the world's largest puzzle content provider'.
 The company traces its roots back to Home and Freezer in 1983 and is based in Redhill, Surrey.
-Puzzler Sudoku - which shifts 280,000 copies a month - is the bestseller of the group's titles.
+Puzzler Sudoku sells 280,000 copies a month and is the group's bestseller.

 DC Thomson profile